User’s API

 When this option is enabled and the application is terminating, the backend worker thread will not exit until all the frontend queues are empty.

-Pins the backend to the specified CPU.
+Pins the backend to the specified CPUs.

-std::function<void(std::string const&)> error_notifier = [](std::string const& error_message){std::fprintf(stderr, "%s\n", error_message.data());}
+std::function<void(std::string const&)> error_notifier = {detail::backend_options_default_error_notifier}

 The backend may encounter exceptions that cannot be caught within user threads.
 In such cases, the backend invokes this callback to notify the user.